antvis/G2/site/docs/charts/color-map.en.md

 ```

 **Analysis**:
-- Station names are mapped to the `x` and `y` axes to determine position
+- Station names are mapped to the `x` and `y` axis to determine position
 - Fare prices are mapped to color depth
 - Fare data is simulated and only represents general relationships
 - The color map makes it easy to identify fare zones and travel costs between stations